ychunhui/refarch-cognitive-analytics/docs/scoring-serv.md

 * Use Sparks in ICP and deploy it as a service

 ## Publishing the model
 In the Jupyter notebook it is possible to persist the model.
-The service URL, username and password are the one for the Watson Machine Learning service:
+The service URL, username and password are the one for the Watson Machine Learning service on IBM Cloud:

 ```python
 from repository.mlrepositoryclient import MLRepositoryClient